 \section{Concluding Remarks}

-In this work, we conducted a preliminary investigation into kernelization aspects of the \pname{Locating-Dominating Set} problem, and proved that the problem remains intractable under the parameterization minimum clique cover.
-Our main results are the lower bounds presented in Section~\ref{sec:nokernel}, which together imply that most structural parameterizations of the graph parameter hierarchy~\cite{gpp} do not admit polynomial kernels under the complexity theoretic assumption that $\NP \nsubseteq \coNP/\poly$.
-We observe that the bandwidth parameterization offers no hope of a polynomial kernel, since a trivial AND-cross-composition from \pname{Locating-Dominating Set} to that simply takes the disjoint union of the input instances suffices.
+In this work, we settled some algorithmic lower bounds on the natural parameter, showing that the naive $n^\bigO{d}$ time algorithm is optimal under the Exponential Time Hypothesis.
+We also conducted a preliminary investigation into kernelization aspects of the \pname{Locating-Dominating Set} problem.
+Our main results in this direction are the lower bounds presented in Section~\ref{sec:nokernel}, which together imply that most structural parameterizations of the graph parameter hierarchy~\cite{gpp} do not admit polynomial kernels under the complexity theoretic assumption that $\NP \nsubseteq \coNP/\poly$.
+We observe that the bandwidth parameterization offers no hope of a polynomial kernel, since a trivial AND-cross-composition from \pname{Locating-Dominating Set} to itself that simply takes the disjoint union of the input instances suffices.
 Of the few remaining structural parameterizations, we show that some polynomial cases do exist by exhibiting a linear kernel under the max leaf number parameterization.
-As a primary open problem, we list the situation for the feedback edge set parameter: neither our compositions nor our kernel appear seem to be easily extended to this parameterization.
+As a primary open problem, we list the situation for the feedback edge set parameter: neither our compositions nor our kernel appear to be easily extended to this parameterization.
 We are also interested in lower bounds for the running times of the \FPT\ algorithms, especially since the cliquewidth result described in~\cite{auger2010minimal} relies on Courcelle's Theorem, which yields algorithms whose dependency on the cliquewidth is an exponential tower.
 Another viable research direction is the investigation of the \pname{Identifying Code} problem, which is usually studied alongside \pname{Locating-Dominating Set}; in this problem, we also want that vertices \textit{inside} the dominating set have a unique (closed) neighborhood in the solution.
 As far as we could check, none of our approaches is applicable to \pname{Identifying Code}, which may yield interesting complexity differences between these sibling problems.